DataDrum/APIDocs/source/index.html.md

 `GET https://api.datadrum.com/json/<INDICATOR>/<DATE>/<DATE>`

-This endpoint retrieves a range of values between the two dates in the format `YYYY-MM-DD` or `earliest` or `latest`.
+This endpoint returns a range of values between the two dates in the format `YYYY-MM-DD` or `earliest` or `latest`.

 Annual inflation in Ukraine hovered around 23.5% in the last months of 2008.

-# Multiple Indicators
+## Multiple Indicators

 ```php
 <?php